Statistical mechanics from quantum envariance and exchange symmetry: Introduction

 \section{Introduction}

-Statistical mechanics can be reformulated from the perspective of quantum information, as outlined in the seminal work of Deffner and Zurek \cite{deffner2016,brukner1999information,popescu2006,zurek2009quantum}.
-Historically, however, the subject was established by Maxwell~\cite{Maxwell1871TheoryOfHeat,Maxwell1890ScientificPapers}, Boltzmann~\cite{boltzmann1896,zurek2009quantum} and Gibbs \cite{gibbs1902,vinjanampathy2016quantum}, who formulated the statistical description of many-particle systems based on probabilistic principles.
+Statistical mechanics can be reformulated from the perspective of quantum information, as outlined in the seminal work of Deffner and Zurek \cite{deffner2016,brukner1999information,popescu2006,zurek2009quantum,sone2025no_go}.
+Historically, however, the subject was established by Maxwell \cite{Maxwell1871TheoryOfHeat,Maxwell1890ScientificPapers}, Boltzmann \cite{boltzmann1896,zurek2009quantum} and Gibbs \cite{gibbs1902,vinjanampathy2016quantum}, who formulated the statistical description of many-particle systems based on probabilistic principles.
 In particular, the postulate of equal a priori probabilities for an isolated system in equilibrium has long served as a cornerstone of the theory.
-Although remarkably successful, these principles are typically introduced as assumptions, motivated more by their explanatory power than by derivation from the first principles \cite{schrodinger1952}.
-This has left open the question of whether statistical mechanics admits a deeper foundation.
+Although remarkably successful, these principles are typically introduced as assumptions, motivated more by their explanatory power than by derivation from the first principles \cite{schrodinger1952}.This has left open the question of whether statistical mechanics admits a deeper foundation within fundamental physics.

-Recent developments suggest that such a foundation can indeed be traced back to the principles of quantum mechanics.
-The concept of \textit{envariance}, introduced by Zurek~\cite{zurek2003} and further developed by Deffner and Zurek~\cite{deffner2016}, demonstrates that objective probabilities and equilibrium structures can naturally emerge from symmetries of quantum entanglement~\cite{brandao2013}.
-A comprehensive modern review of this program can be found in Deffner and Campbell~\cite{sebastian2019book}.
-Envariance~\cite{zurek2003} provides a symmetry-based justification for assigning equal probabilities to all configurations in the microcanonical ensemble without appealing to subjective ignorance.
+Recent developments suggest that this foundation may be rooted in the principles of quantum mechanics.
+The concept of envariance, which was first introduced by Zurek \cite{zurek2003} and later expanded by Deffner and Zurek \cite{deffner2016}, demonstrates that objective probabilities and equilibrium structures emerge naturally from the symmetries of quantum entanglement \cite{brandao2013}.
+A detailed review on this topic can be found in Ref.~\cite{sebastian2019book}.
+Within this framework, envariance provides a symmetry-based justification for assigning equal probabilities to all configurations in the microcanonical ensemble, without appeal to subjective ignorance.

-This quantum information perspective recasts statistical mechanics as a direct consequence of entanglement and symmetry, rather than as a phenomenological theory.
-Our approach in this work is guided by this framework~\cite{sebastian2019book,zurek2003,deffner2016}, with the goal of constructing a unified derivation of statistical mechanics grounded in quantum information~\cite{jaynes1957information,goold2016quantum,vinjanampathy2016quantum,ferrari2025,minagawa2025}.
+In what follows, we have provided a unified derivation of the binomial, Poisson, and Gaussian distributions from a single quantum-mechanical model, highlighting the predictive efficacy and internal consistency of this approach.
+It shows that the statistics that govern discrete events (like particle counts) and continuous variables are not separate things, but are two sides of the same quantum reality.
+From this perspective, classical probability theory appears as an effective description emerging from more fundamental quantum information-theoretic constraints.